-The earliest abbacus writer known to go beyond this boundary is a certain Giovanni di Davizzo.
-A manuscript written in 1424 (Vatican, Vat. lat.
-10488) contains seven pages claimed to be copied from a treatise written in 1339 by him; since the style (use of abbreviations, etc.) is wholly different from what comes before or after, we can probably trust the faithfulness of the copying.
+since the style (use of abbreviations, etc.) is wholly different from what comes before or after, we can probably accept the dating.
 The interesting part for our present discussion [ed.
-Høyrup 2007b: 479-481] first gives rules for the multiplication of powers, some of which show the thinking to be multiplicative in spite what might be suggested by the grammar:
+Høyrup 2007b:479-481] first gives rules for the multiplication of powers, some of which show the thinking to be multiplicative in spite what might be suggested by the grammar: